KensukeM39/kanata-homerow-hyper-keymap/README.md

 I've posted an article on Qiita about the development story, design philosophy, and specific details of this project.
 Please check it out if you're interested!

 👉 [Building a Custom Keymap with Rust Tool "Kanata" x Home Row Mods x Hyper Layer](https://qiita.com/KensukeM/items/2030532d6cd4ec248281)

+*Note: This technical article is written in Japanese.*

 # License